Industry Group: You are a Lobbyist from the Society for the Plastics Industry

 Your Individual Sources

-• Select one article from the bibliography on The Case of Plastics website recommended for the Industry Group.
+• Select one article from The Case of Plastics bibliography recommended for the Industry Group.
 Read the article and write two paragraphs summarizing the article and how it will be useful to you in the upcoming debate.